-The course,which is entirely on the Millennium Coastal path, starts on the Lower Esplanade and then meanders along the Esplanade and West Drive Foreshore before climbing up on tothe open expanse of Locks Common.
-Dropping into Rest Bay continue on the Coastal path past the Lifeguard Station, to the turn at the gate leading to Golf Bay.
-The course returns along the outward path along the full length of the Lower Esplanade, staying on the sea wall side, to a turn round loop at the Watchtower before returning along the promenade side of the Lower Esplanade to the finish point by the Piccolo bar.
+The course, which is entirely on the Millennium Coastal path, starts on the Lower Esplanade and then meanders along the West Drive Foreshore before climbing up on to the open expanse of Locks Common.
+Dropping into Rest Bay to a turn round loop before the Lifeguard Station, the course returns along the outward path along the full length of the Lower Esplanade, staying on the sea wall side, to a turn round loop at the Watchtower before returning along the promenade side of the Lower Esplanade to the finish point by the Piccolo bar.

-- Please be aware that participants with dogs are not allowed on the course.
+Please be aware that participants with dogs are not allowed on the course.

 - Parking: Some on-street parking locally available with restrictions.
-There are 3 Pay & Display car parks within a few minutes walk - see map.
+There are 3 Pay & Display car parks within a few minutes’ walk - see map.